 Piping Technology Review:

-The contents of this report were compiled from many sources by Dan Robles and Doug Sage; a detailed bibliography can be largely found on the project website under the “research” tab.
+The contents of this report were compiled from many sources; a detailed bibliography can be largely found on the project website under the “research” tab.

 Three Important Questions

 For this assessment, we will use a simple risk management technique that is well known in the insurance and banking industry.
 Our simplified form of this technique is called Three Important Question: